Whitby

 Although the whaling industry eventually ended, Whitby's history as a traditional fishing port continued and still does, albeit to a lesser extent today.
 But the harbour is busy with an amazing selection of sea trip boats ranging from coastal cruises to trips in a miniature replica of Captain Cook's HMS Endeavour or one of the town's old lifeboats.
 There are also longer whale-watching excursions and sea fishing trips.
 The port has plenty of sea fishing charter boats available.

 Whitby has become famous for some its places in literary history.
 Whitby Abbey is where Caedmon awoke to poetry.
 The 7th century poet, in what was then part of the Kingdom of Northumbria, was the earliest named poet on record in England.
 More recently, Whitby was an inspiration of the 1897 Gothic horror novel Dracula by Bram Stoker.
-It has led to Whitby hosting an annual Goth Weekend (November 4-6, 2016), an event which has grown since 1994 to become one of the foremost events in the calendars of those who celebrate all things Gothic.
+It has led to Whitby hosting Goth Weekends, now held twice a year — at the end of April and the end of October.
+The event has grown since 1994 to become one of the foremost events in the calendars of those who celebrate all things Gothic.

 The town has plenty of places to stay, including hotels, but more noticably a large number of high-quality guest houses to choose from.